Best of Central Asia Tour – Spring

 • All transfers, including airport pick-up and drop-off

-• Accommodation based on two people sharing a double/twin room; breakfasts included
+• Accommodation is based on two people sharing a double/twin room; breakfasts included

 • Full board (all lunches and dinners)

-• English-speaking local tour leader accompanying the group in each country
+• English-speaking local tour leader accompanying the group for the whole time

 • All entry fees as per the itinerary